-It is said that storyboarding as we know it today, was developed at the Walt Disney studio during the early 1930s; evolved from “story sketches” created in the 1920s to illustrate concepts for short cartoons.
+It is said that storyboards as we know them today, was developed at the Walt Disney studio during the early 1930s; evolved from “story sketches” created in the 1920s to illustrate concepts for short cartoons.
 The first complete storyboards were reportedly created for the 1933 Disney short called “Three Little Pigs”.

-However, storyboarding is by no means exclusive to the animation industries; even large-budget silent films were storyboarded at the time.
+However, animation storyboard is by no means exclusive to the animation industries; even large-budget silent films were storyboarded at the time.
 Special effects pioneer Georges Méliès is known to have been among the first filmmakers to use storyboards and pre-production art.

 Gone with the Wind (1939) was one of the first live-action films to be completely storyboarded.
-During the early 1940s, storyboarding became popular in live-action film production and grew into a standard medium for pre-visualization.
+During the early 1940s, the art of making a storyboard became popular in live-action film production and grew into a standard medium for pre-visualization.
 Today, it is an indispensable part of the pre-production process for both live-action and animation production.

-All in all, there are two main approaches towards storyboarding in 3D animation industry:
+All in all, there are two main approaches towards 3D animation storyboards:

 - Doing the storyboards straight from the idea or story

-The size of productions and the vast possibilities that 3D animation has opened up, leaves a huge gap for interpretations that will end up in wasting the project’s resources eventually.
+The size of productions and the vast possibilities that 3D animation has opened up leaves a huge gap for interpretations that will end up wasting the project’s resources eventually.

 The storyboarding procedure involves three main steps:

-During the storyboard planning stage, the specifics of storyboarding is weighed against the resources at hand and a schedule and deadline is set for it.
+During the storyboard planning stage, the specifics of storyboarding are weighed against the resources at hand and a schedule and deadline are set for it.
 After that, storyboard artists get into actually creating the storyboards according to the conducted planning.

 All previous versions and their subsequent drafts should also be kept as references, in case there is a need to compare two or more drafts together to see which works better.
 These refinements are normal and to be expected in various projects.

-What does a 3D animation storyboard look like?
+What should a 3D animation storyboard look like?

-Storyboards can be as simple as basic sketches to a fully developed depiction of an idea created by a team of storyboard artists, using the latest software and digital arts tools.
-The bigger or complicated the production, the greater the need for a well-developed storyboard.
+Storyboards can be as simple as basic sketches to a fully developed depiction of an idea created by a team of storyboard artists, using the latest software and digital art tools.
+The bigger or more complicated the product, the greater the need for a well-developed storyboard.

-But generally, you shouldn’t really expect to see much details in a storyboard.
+But generally, you shouldn’t really expect to see many details in a storyboard.
 Details will be part of the design stage, better to be dealt with when the right time comes.

-Every animation studio or artist has its own structuring method for their storyboard panels.
-There’s no right structure for storyboarding but most animation projects in Dream Farm Animation Studios are done in a 6-panel single page template, just like the one you can see below; three on top of three, with the right ratio.
-Scene number, shot number and three boxes for dialogues, actions and staging are inserted for each panel.
+Every animation studio or artist has its own structuring method for its storyboard panels.
+There’s no right structure for storyboards but most animation projects in Dream Farm Animation Studios are done in a 6-panel single page template, just like the one you can see below; three on top of three, with the right ratio.
+Scene number shot number, and three boxes for dialogues, actions, and staging are inserted for each panel.

 Correct labeling of the shots is important; it keeps the project material organized and easy to find/track by creating a unique ID for each panel.
-Most storyboard softwares will automatically allow you to manage panel numbers quiet easily.
+Most storyboard software will automatically allow you to manage panel numbers quite easily.

 Here’s an example of labeling to better explain the point: